Pottawatomie County, Kansas: Unincorporated communities

+Former communities

-Prior to the creation of Tuttle Creek Lake, the town of Garrison existed in west central Pottawatomie County.
+Prior to the creation of Tuttle Creek Lake, the community of Garrison existed in west central Pottawatomie County.

 Townships

 Pottawatomie County is divided into twenty-three townships.
 The city of Manhattan is considered governmentally independent and is excluded from the census figures for the townships.
 In the following table, the population center is the largest city (or cities) included in that township's population total, if it is of a significant size.